A guided TFTP Server recovery tool for macOS

 Can I use Wi-Fi for TFTP recovery?

 Most router recovery workflows expect Ethernet.
-Use a direct cable unless your model guide says otherwise.
+Use a direct cable unless your model guide explicitly says otherwise.